umee-network/docs/docs/learn-the-basics/crypto-basics/types-of-crypto.md

 ## Cryptocurrencies

-Cryptocurrencies are the most well-known type of crypto-asset.
-Cryptocurrencies are simply digital units of account intended to be used as traditional currencies are used: as a medium of transfer and/or a store of value.
+Cryptocurrencies are the most well-known type of crypto-asset, and can be broadly defined as digital units that originate on [blockchain](/learn-the-basics/blockchain-basics/what-is-blockchain).

 > Examples include BTC, ETH, and [UMEE](/overview/umee-token).